Erik Rosales leaving KMPH for reporting job in Washington, D.C.

-Erik Rosales, who just returned to KMPH (Channel 26.1) after knee surgery, will be leaving the local FOX affiliate March 29.
-He has accepted a job as the Washington, D.C. corespondent for the Christian Broadcasting Network.
+Erik Rosales, who just returned to KMPH-TV (Channel 26.1) after knee surgery, will be leaving the local Fox affiliate March 29.
+He has accepted a job as the Washington, D.C. correspondent for the Christian Broadcasting Network.

 “I will be covering news from the White House, Justice Department and Homeland Security.
-Once they start building the wall, I will be traveling back and forth from Washington,” Rosales says.
+Once they start building the wall, I will be traveling back and forth from Washington,” Rosales said.

-Rosales will move to Washington and start his new job on April 17.
-He adds that while he’ll be working for CBN, his stories will not have to have religious angle.
+Rosales will move to Washington and start his new job April 17.
+He added that while he’ll be working for CBN, his stories will not have to have a religious angle.

-Rosales wants to thank all of the people who opened up to him for stories he’s covered here.
-He realizes that in Washington, sources will have an agenda, but he plans to be on guard for that.
+Rosales said he wanted to thank all of the people who opened up to him for stories he’s covered here.
+He realized that in Washington, sources will have an agenda, but he plans to be on guard for that.

-KMPH vice president and general manager, Jack Peck, says that he hates to lose Rosales.
+KMPH’s vice president and general manager, Jack Peck, said he hates to lose Rosales.

-“He’s done a lot of good work for us, but this is a great opportunity for him,” Peck says.
+“He’s done a lot of good work for us, but this is a great opportunity for him,” Peck said.

 The Fox anchor and reporter completed a second surgery to fix his right knee in December.
 Five months earlier, he had surgery to resurface his knee with titanium.
 That surgery had to be repeated when he fell while in the shower.
 He returned to work in February with no restrictions that would keep him from working outside the office.

-Rosales worked at KGPE (Channel 47.1) for seven years.
-In February 2005, he took a job as the South Bay reporter for KGO in San Francisco.
+Rosales worked at KGPE-TV (Channel 47.1) for seven years.
+In February 2005, he took a job as the South Bay reporter for KGO-TV in San Francisco.
 He left San Francisco to take a job in Corpus Christi, Texas.
 After the Corpus Christi job ended, Rosales started a search for another job.
-He had several offers from small TV markets over the past year, but he jumped at the chance to return to Fresno.
+He said he had several offers from small TV markets over the past year but jumped at the chance to return to Fresno.

 This is not the first time Rosales has said he would be leaving KMPH.
-In 2013, Erik Rosales announced he had accepted a job at KPNX (Channel 12.1), the NBC station in Phoenix, as a consumer reporter on the station's morning show.
-He had been at KMPH (Channel 26.1) almost three years, first as the chief assignment editor and then as a reporter.
-But, Rosales changed his mind and stayed in Fresno.
+In 2013, Rosales announced he had accepted a job at KPNX-TV (Channel 12.1), the NBC station in Phoenix, as a consumer reporter on the station’s morning show.
+He had been at KMPH almost three years, first as the chief assignment editor and then as a reporter.
+But Rosales said he changed his mind and stayed in Fresno.

-Peck says that the search for a replacement for Rosales will include looking at all the stations owned by the Sinclair Broadcasting Group, owners of KMPH and KFRE.
+Peck said that the search for a replacement for Rosales will include looking at the stations owned by the Sinclair Broadcasting Group, owners of KMPH and KFRE.

 Rick Bentley: 559-441-6355, @RickBentley1